graphcore/examples/vision/cnns/pytorch/train/README.md

 `--seed`                        Provide a seed for random number generation

-`--batch-size`                  Sets the batch size for training
+`--micro-batch-size`            Sets the micro batch size for training

 `--model`                       Select the model (from a list of supported models) for training